Delivering on a Dream: The House and the Civil Rights Act of 1964

 On July 2, 1963, Assistant Attorney General Burke Marshall boarded a plane in Washington, D.C., and travelled to the farming town of Piqua, Ohio, to take part in what would arguably become one of the most consequential political meetings of the 20th century.

 Located about 30 miles east of the Indiana border, Piqua was the home of Republican Congressman William Moore McCulloch, a World War II veteran who, after nearly 15 years in the House, still maintained a law office in town, and who was back in his district that week to celebrate the Fourth of July.
-Since his first election in 1947, Bill McCulloch had become a quiet but powerful force as the Ranking Member of the House Judiciary Committee, helping to oversee a variety of issues from the federal court system to patents to civil rights.
+Since his first election in 1947, Bill McCulloch had become a quiet but powerful force as the Ranking Member of the House Judiciary Committee, helping to oversee a variety of issues from the federal court system, to patents, to civil rights.
 It was that last issue—America’s civil rights policy—that brought Marshall and the full weight of President John F. Kennedy’s Justice Department to southwestern Ohio in the summer of 1963.

-Whatever political differences separated Marshall and McCulloch, they shared a growing urgency to improve and protect the country’s civil liberties.
+Whatever political differences separated Marshall and McCulloch, they shared an increasing urgency to improve and protect the country’s civil liberties.
 McCulloch was a moderate Republican whose time in Florida as a young man shaped his disgust of racial discrimination.
-He voted for both the 1957 and 1960 civil rights bills, and introduced his own civil rights measure six months before Marshall arrived.1 Marshall was in Piqua on behalf of Kennedy’s administration, which needed the support of congressional Republicans if it was going to break the legislative stranglehold Southern Democrats placed on nearly every civil rights bill to go before Congress.
+He voted for both the 1957 and 1960 civil rights bills, and introduced his own civil rights measure six months before Marshall arrived.1 Marshall was in Piqua on behalf of Kennedy’s administration, which needed the support of congressional Republicans if it was going to break the legislative stranglehold Southern Democrats had placed on nearly every civil rights bill to go before Congress.

 So, McCulloch and Marshall, sitting in McCulloch’s law office, struck a deal.
 McCulloch promised to support the administration’s civil rights legislation and convince his fellow Republicans of the need for a “reasonable” bill in the House.2 In return, Marshall promised that the House bill would not get watered down and sacrificed in the Senate just to secure passage; that McCulloch would be able to approve any amendments to the bill; and that Republicans would be credited for their essential role in the passage of the legislation.3 If civil rights legislation in the House had seemed dead on arrival before this meeting, McCulloch’s decision to help craft and shepherd the bill suddenly gave it new life.